liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step2.md

 --rollback drop table company
 ```

-and run `liquibase update` against your database using that changelog file.
+and run `liquibase update` on your database using that changelog file.

 If there are any failures with creating the databasechangelog table, managing the lock, marking the change sets ran, or anything else.
 [GOTO step 3](milestone1-step3.md).